How Much Does it Cost to Build an Outbuilding?

 The latter point is due to the fact that labour rates vary across the UK (as a result of differing living costs throughout the nation).

-Many of the of the highest rates are found in the southeast (London in particular) and the lowest rates generally present in the north of England, Scotland, and Northern Ireland.
+Many of the highest rates< are found in the southeast (London in particular) and the lowest rates generally present in the North of England, Scotland, and Northern Ireland.

 - What are the Supply Costs of an Outbuilding?

 - What are the Additional Costs of Outbuilding Construction?

 - How Long Does It Take to Build an Outbuilding?